thesfinox/mars-reconnaissance-orbiter/CONTRIBUTING.md

 ### 1. Fork the Repository

-Visit the [GitHub repository](https://github.com/thesfinox/mars-reconnaissance-orbiter) and click the "Fork" button in the top right.
+Visit the [GitHub repository](https://github.com/thesfinox/mars-reconnaissance-orbiter) and click the “Fork” button in the top right.

 ### 2. Clone Your Fork